Early Childhood Education

-* Indicates that this course requires a prerequisite or may be taken concurrently.
+# Indicates that this course requires a corequisite.

-** Select at least one elective from the following: HLED 153, PSYH 151, SOCY 151, or any Developmental Education course as recommended by the compass test.
+** Select at least one elective from the following: HLED 153, PSYH 151, SOCY 151, or any Academic Foundation course as recommended by the Compass Test.

 Students must do the following to be eligible for the ECE Certificate of Completion:

 a) Compass Test;

 b) Maintain an overall GPA of 2.5. in ECED courses.

 The following documentation is required:

 a) GED or High School Diploma;